gasparka/thesis/docs/pyha.rst

 ~~~~~~~~~~~

 This chapter has demonstrated that many of the software world constructs can be mapped to the hardware and
 the outputs of the software and hardware simulations are equal.
-Some limitations exsist,
+Some limitations exist,
 for example the ``for`` loop must be unrollable in order to use in hardware.

 Major point to remember is that every statement converted to hardware costs resources.
 This is different to the